Healthcare of Ontario Pension Plan Trust Fund Sells 9,337 Shares of Blink Charging Co. (NASDAQ:BLNK)

-A number of other hedge funds have also bought and sold shares of the stock.
-State Street Corp increased its stake in Blink Charging by 2.4% during the 1st quarter.
-State Street Corp now owns 1,258,312 shares of the company’s stock valued at $33,295,000 after purchasing an additional 29,917 shares in the last quarter.
-Charles Schwab Investment Management Inc. increased its stake in Blink Charging by 3.5% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 265,891 shares of the company’s stock valued at $7,036,000 after purchasing an additional 8,929 shares in the last quarter.
-Credit Suisse AG increased its stake in Blink Charging by 72.5% during the 3rd quarter.
-Credit Suisse AG now owns 139,181 shares of the company’s stock valued at $2,468,000 after purchasing an additional 58,514 shares in the last quarter.
-Raymond James Financial Services Advisors Inc. boosted its holdings in shares of Blink Charging by 152.7% in the 3rd quarter.
-Raymond James Financial Services Advisors Inc. now owns 127,473 shares of the company’s stock valued at $2,259,000 after acquiring an additional 77,038 shares during the last quarter.
-Finally, UBS Group AG boosted its holdings in shares of Blink Charging by 77.8% in the 2nd quarter.
-UBS Group AG now owns 75,495 shares of the company’s stock valued at $1,248,000 after acquiring an additional 33,039 shares during the last quarter.
-Institutional investors and hedge funds own 27.62% of the company’s stock.
+Several other institutional investors and hedge funds have also recently modified their holdings of BLNK.
+JPMorgan Chase & Co. raised its position in shares of Blink Charging by 97.7% during the first quarter.
+JPMorgan Chase & Co. now owns 46,675 shares of the company’s stock valued at $1,235,000 after buying an additional 23,069 shares during the last quarter.
+Raymond James Financial Services Advisors Inc. increased its position in Blink Charging by 23.6% in the first quarter.
+Raymond James Financial Services Advisors Inc. now owns 31,842 shares of the company’s stock worth $843,000 after purchasing an additional 6,083 shares during the last quarter.
+US Bancorp DE increased its position in Blink Charging by 73.5% in the first quarter.
+US Bancorp DE now owns 4,090 shares of the company’s stock worth $108,000 after purchasing an additional 1,733 shares during the last quarter.
+Cetera Advisor Networks LLC increased its position in Blink Charging by 78.5% in the first quarter.
+Cetera Advisor Networks LLC now owns 14,673 shares of the company’s stock worth $388,000 after purchasing an additional 6,455 shares during the last quarter.
+Finally, MetLife Investment Management LLC increased its position in Blink Charging by 58.5% in the first quarter.
+MetLife Investment Management LLC now owns 20,880 shares of the company’s stock worth $552,000 after purchasing an additional 7,706 shares during the last quarter.
+Institutional investors own 27.62% of the company’s stock.

 Blink Charging Company Profile